 I have this thing with local products.
 If an area is known for something that they produce, I must try it.
 I did my research before my first trip to Texas and of course it was on the list.
 I usually go for small batch craft beers, but it’s Shiner.
 Let me clear about something here – the Shiner folks don’t even know I exist.
 They didn’t sponsor this post, nor have I received anything from anyone (although I wouldn’t turn down free beer).
 To reiterate, it’s my own personal preference.
 The love affair started on my first visit and I haven’t looked back.

 Speaking of beer… I was at a wine/beer store and decided to put together a random 6 pack.
 If you are like me and you enjoy trying new things, this is the best way to do it.
-I usually pick things that have crazy names or a cool label, because I’m a weirdo.
-However, this bottle of Bohemian Black Lager was sitting all by itself and I thought “Hmmm, I’ll bet you are damn tasty”.
+I usually pick things that have crazy names or a cool label, because I like to be surprised by new finds.
+However, this bottle of Bohemian Black Lager was sitting all by itself and I thought “Hmmm, I’ll bet you are super tasty”.
 I waited and waited for the perfect occasion to crack open this bottle and it was well worth the anticipation.
 It made magic in this chili.
 The only thing I would do differently next time is make a double batch.

 - 1 1/2 pounds 85% lean ground beef

 - 29 oz. can red beans, I used Goya small red beans